jbigtani/crack-CKAD/README.md

 This week focus on building concepts.
 I found following course on Udemy great to start with.
 - [Learn DevOps: The Complete Kubernetes Course](https://www.udemy.com/learn-devops-the-complete-kubernetes-course/)

-You need to cover upto section 3 only and some part of section 4 like ResourceQuota, namespaces and Networking.
+You need to cover upto section 3 only and some part of section 4 like ResourceQuota, Namespaces and Networking.
 You can skip rest.

 ## Week 2 (Concept -50%, Pratice - 50%)
 For this week you should continue to build concept while increaing your practice time.